 A chapter 13 bankruptcy is a payment plan.
 The payment period lasts anywhere from 3-5 years.
 A chapter 13 bankruptcy is typically for individuals who are behind on their mortgage payments or make too much money to qualify for a chapter 7 bankruptcy.

 The medium income is regularly updated by the United States Trustee’s Office.
-Below are the numbers from the November 1, 2019, update:
+Below are the numbers for filings after April 1, 2020, update:

 |Gross Annual Income|

 The formula for calculating the means test is simple.
 The potential bankruptcy filer will calculate the monthly average of their gross wages from employment.
 The average is calculated from the past six months.
 Next, multiple the average monthly gross wages by twelve months.

 (Sum of Gross Wages for Six Months) / (Six Months) = (Average Monthly Gross Wages)